 Must-Try Gyōgi Street Food No. 2: Yakimeshi (焼きめし)

 Another street food that you have to try at Gyōgi is the grilled Yakimeshi (riceball)!
-There are a few places on Saihōji’s approach that are selling it.
+There are a few places on Saihoji’s approach that are selling it.
 If you can’t find any, try either Hayatomi (はやとみ) or Seisui-kan (清水館).

 The riceball is quite big!
 Compared to the riceballs sold at Japanese convenience stores, the Yakimeshi at Gyōgi is around 1.5 times bigger!

 Depending on where you get the riceball from, it might be miso or soy sauce-flavored.
-However, no matter what flavor it is, the nice, slightly burnt smell is just appetizing and goes really well with the triangular deep-fried bean curd from Gyōgi Tofu Shop!
+However, no matter what flavour it is, the nice, slightly burnt smell is just appetizing and goes really well with the triangular deep-fried bean curd from Gyōgi Tofu Shop!

 Discover Other Fantastic Attractions in Sendai